rchmura/vimeography/readme.txt

 * First public release.

 == Upgrade Notice ==
+= 1.5.1 =
+IMPORTANT: Before performing this update, please be sure you have installed the latest versions of any Vimeography themes that you have purchased.

 = 1.5 =
 After this update, Vimeography will no longer disable any add-on plugins while upgrades are being performed.
 Please make sure your add-on plugins are updated to the latest version, or, are deactivated while updating Vimeography.